 Below is a full list of care homes, sheltered care homes, respite care homes and nursing homes in Tyne & Wear:

-Moore Street, Old Sunderland Road, Gateshead, NE8 3PN
+Old Sunderland Road, Felling, Gateshead, NE10 0BU